Paul

 Electric motors are widely used in the production of many

-wells, hand tools, and even electric propulsion for various types
+water wells, hand tools, and even electric propulsion for

-manipulation of one or more magnetic fields.
-Magnetic fields are
+some manipulation of one or more magnetic fields.
+Magnetic

-the energy stored in a magnetic field by a current can be
+circumstances, the energy stored in a magnetic field by a

-translated into mechanical torque on a rotating shaft, or thrust
+current can be translated into mechanical torque on a rotating

-in a linear system.
-Torque or thrust represent a mechanical force
+shaft, or thrust in a linear system.
+Torque or thrust represent

 In general, rotating motors may easily outnumber linear motors.